vegaprotocol/vega.xyz/src/content/jobs/3-quantitative-analyst.md

 ---
-title: "Quantitative Analyst"
+title: "Junior / Graduate Quantitative Analyst"
-description: "We are looking for a Quantitative Analyst."
+description: "We are looking for a Junior / Graduate Quantitative Analyst."
 start_date: "Immediate"
 location: "Remote (between UTC-8 and UTC+1) or London or Edinburgh"
 contract_type: "Permanent or long-term contract"
 ---

-We are building a blockchain-based fully automated and open derivatives exchange and are looking for a Quantitative Analyst.
+We are building a blockchain-based fully automated and open derivatives exchange and are looking for a Junior / Graduate Quantitative Analyst.

 **Start date:**
 Immediate